wp-plugins/restaurant-manager/readme.txt

 - Create booking schedules for your restaurant opening times.
 - Fast and easy to use.
 - Easily modify the CSS to better fit your theme.
+- Log all of your events when a user changes the reservation status.
 - Excellent documentation and online support.

 **Managing Restaurant Meals and Menus**